 The School Council have lots of ideas and spend time discussing school events and thinking about some improvements which could be made.

-The School Council is chaired by Mason, with the help of Naomi as vice chair.
-Inder is the treasurer so he organises the money and Amelia is the secretary, taking minutes of the meetings and planning the agendas.
+The School Council is chaired by Jaya, with the help of Holly as vice chair.
+Lola is the treasurer so she organises the money and Jess is the secretary, taking minutes of the meetings and planning the agendas.

 We expect all pupils to take responsibility for themselves and be willing to help and lead others.